SAPNAME555/Swiggy-food-delivery-analytics-mysql-powerbi/README.md

-Swiggy Food Delivery Analytics | Data Warehouse & Business Intelligence
+🍽️ Swiggy Food Delivery Analytics
+Data Warehouse | SQL Analytics | Business Intelligence 📌 Project Overview

-📊 Project Overview

-This project analyzes Swiggy food delivery data (165K+ records) by building a Data Warehouse using MySQL and creating interactive business dashboards in Power BI.

-The objective was to simulate a real-world data engineering + analytics workflow including:
+This project builds a scalable analytics solution for food delivery data, transforming raw operational records into a structured data warehouse optimized for business intelligence and decision-making.

+Using 165K+ order records, the project demonstrates how real-world transactional data can be transformed into actionable insights for business strategy.

+The pipeline includes:

--Data ingestion
+Data ingestion

--Data cleaning
+Data cleaning & validation

--Data modeling (Star Schema)
+Dimensional modeling

+Data warehouse design

--KPI generation
+KPI generation

--Business analysis

--Data visualization

-The project demonstrates end-to-end data analytics skills used in industry.
+Business intelligence reporting

+The final system enables deep insights into revenue trends, customer behavior, restaurant performance, and geographic demand patterns.

-🚀 Business Problem
+🧠 Business Problem
--Food delivery platforms like Swiggy generate large volumes of data.Companies need analytics to answer questions such as:
+-Food delivery platforms like Swiggy generate large volumes of data.To scale efficiently, the business must answer critical questions:

--Which cities generate the most orders?
+Which cities generate the most revenue?

--Which restaurants and dishes are most popular?
--What price ranges customers prefer
--Monthly order trends
--Revenue contribution by state
+What food categories drive the highest demand?

+Which restaurants perform best?

+How do customer spending patterns vary?

+Are there seasonal or time-based ordering trends?

+However, raw transactional data is not optimized for analytics.

+Without proper data modeling:

+Queries become slow

+Business metrics are inconsistent

+Insights are difficult to extract

-This project builds a data warehouse and analytics pipeline to answer these questions.
+This project solves the problem by building a data warehouse architecture and generating business KPIs through analytical SQL queries.

+🎯 Project Objectives

+The key objectives of this project were:

+1️⃣ Transform raw order data into a clean, structured dataset 2️⃣ Design a Star Schema Data Warehouse for fast analytical queries 3️⃣ Build SQL queries to generate business KPIs and insights 4️⃣ Enable interactive dashboard reporting using Power BI

 🧠 Project Architecture
 Raw Data (CSV)